hunain6/Dengue-Risk-Prediction-System/README.md

 # Dengue-Risk-Prediction-System
-A Machine Learning–powered system for predicting dengue risk levels using weather and dengue data (2016–2024), with predictions for the year 2025.
+A Machine Learning–powered system for predicting dengue risk levels using weather and dengue data (2016–2024), with predictions for the year 2025 and for the yaer 2026.
 Includes:

-ML Model (Python + Scikit-Learn)
+ML Model (Python + Scikit-Learn, Time serie Forecasting) FastAPI Backend
-FastAPI Backend
 Flutter Mobile App Frontend
 REST API for real-time dengue risk prediction